Chapter 6: “Everyone Had Hope”

 Would you have been able to remain hopeful like Irving or would you have felt more worried like Simone?
 Why would you have felt that way?

-In the film, Irving said that Mexico didn't want to let in "rich Jews," a false assumption.
+In the film, Irving said that Mexico didn't want to let them in beacuse they were falsely assumed to be "rich Jews".
 Annette said, "We didn't have that kind of money."

-How would you feel if people made false assumptions about you because of your religion, race?
+How would you feel if people made false assumptions about you because of your religion or race?

 Dig a little deeper...